 There is usually one of these per world.
 In Boletarian Palace, we have the Red-Eyed Knights; in Stonefang Tunnels, there are the giant bearbugs; in Shrine of Storms, both the Dual-Wielding Black Skeletons and the Golden Skeletons can count (even worse with their Black Phantom counterparts).
 The winners, however, are the Giant Depraved Ones from the Valley of Defilement, what with being extremely powerful and fast.
 Their Black Phantom counterparts?
 Oh boy.

-The Giant Bearbugs are basically Mighty Glaciers.
-Giant and hugely armoured, but extremely slow, and they deal fairly low and easily dodge-able damage.
+The Giant Bearbugs are giant and hugely armored, but extremely slow, and they deal fairly low and easily dodge-able damage.
 Really you just need to quickly move around them and be on your way.
 The tower of Latria's prison guards could also count as this.
 They have powerful long range attacks that will tear you to bits if your character doesn't have good magic defense, and if you try to close the distance, they can hit you with a paralyzing attack before running over and eating your brain.

 A problem with some of the Giant Bearbugs, though, is that they're in the way so you can't just go around them.